Naoghuman/articles/SokubanFX/02_Create-first-prototype.md

-In the last article [01 Setup the project] I show how to setup the new project with another [GitHub] project from me [Project-Template-afterburnerfx-Naoghuman] and what are the advantages are from using this template.
+In the last article [01 Setup the project] I show how to setup the new project with another [GitHub] project from me [Project-Template-afterburnerfx-Naoghuman] and what are the advantages from using this template.

-In this article I describes the steps and decisions which I make during the implementation from the first `prototype`.
+In this article I will describes the steps and decisions which I make during the implementation from the first `prototype`.
 Click on the picture to see the `SokubanFX v0.1.0-PROTOTYPE` in action :smile: in YouTube.